kaby76/ScrapeDartSpec/readme.md

 ## Marking some lexer rules as "fragment"

-The Spec partition rules according to Antlr4 syntax whereby lowercase and uppercase names in the CFG are parser and lexer rules, respectively, the Spec does not describe the lexical structure well because some of the lexer rules should not used in the parser.
-These rules must be marked as "fragment".
+The Spec describes the lexical structure of a Dart program accoding to the Antlr4 symbol syntax: lowercase and uppercase names in the CFG are parser and lexer rules, respectively.
+However, the Spec does not not differentiate lexer rules that should not be used in parser rules, and mark those rules as "fragment", meaning that *cannot* be referenced in a parser rule.

+Refactoring is performd to insert "fragment" for those lexer rules that should not be referenced in a parser rule, and not generate a token when recognized by the lexer.

 1) BUILT_IN_IDENTIFIER
 2) DIGIT